Disabled Man Trying To Getting On A Ramp

 Common Triggers & Flare-Up Management

-Certain factors can trigger MS flare-ups, making symptoms worse.
-These include infections, heat, stress, and hormonal changes.
-Managing flare-ups involves lifestyle adaptations like stress reduction techniques and cooling strategies.
-Foothills Neurology’s MS nurse educator and care coordinators play a crucial role in helping patients navigate these challenges effectively.
+Certain factors can trigger flare-ups, making symptoms worse.
+These include infections, heat, stress, and hormonal changes, all of which can intensify existing symptoms or cause new ones to appear temporarily.
+Managing flare-ups involves adopting lifestyle adaptations such as stress reduction techniques, adequate rest, balanced nutrition, and cooling strategies to help maintain stability.
+Staying consistent with prescribed treatments and promptly addressing infections can also minimize complications.
+Foothills Neurology’s MS nurse educator and care coordinators play a crucial role in helping patients navigate these challenges effectively, providing personalized guidance and ongoing support to promote long-term wellness.

 Current & Emerging Treatment Options